Marianoooo45/bank_cover_letter_generator/README.md

 ## Features
 - Graphical interface with CustomTkinter (basic design)
 - Pre-filled list of banks and financial institutions with integrated search
-- Generation of 3–4 tailored paragraphs using the OpenAI API (3.5-turbo model for cost efficiency)
+- Generation of 3–4 tailored paragraphs using the OpenAI API (3.5-turbo model for cost efficiency, but you can use 4o or 5 for better letters)
 - Support for both English and French
 - Automated Word formatting (contact details, fonts, margins, spacing)
 - Automatic PDF export via Microsoft Word or LibreOffice